achyudtv/recipe-analysis/index.md

 ### Interesting Aggregates
 ---
 Below is our grouped aggregate table of a recipe's average rating and several of its predictors (calories, number of ingredients, protein, and sugar).
-Here we can see some relationships that may be helpful for our model like recipes with lower ratings having more calories and sugar.
+Here we can see some relationships like recipes with lower ratings having more calories and sugar.
+These relationships can help us understand our model better when we eventually construct it.

 | rating_manual_bin | calories | n_ingredients | protein | sugar |
 |-------------------|----------|----------------|---------|--------|